 Operated by Brock University’s Goodman School of Business, the Centre for Business Analytics (CBA) brings together faculty from various disciplines across the University, as well as alumni and industry partners, to support an interdisciplinary team of data analytics researchers, act as a source of expertise for both public and private sectors, and foster a training hub for the next generation of data scientists.
 The research hub strengthens interdisciplinary research collaboration on data analytics across the University.

 This is dedicated to research and teaching that uses digital technologies for the examination, creation, transmission and preservation of human culture.
 Digital Humanities engages disciplines such as literature, language, history and the arts.
 Digital tools are used to support the development of innovative forms of analysis and new conventions of representation, narration and documentation.

-This is a hub through which people, information, and action flow to integrate research capacity, evidence-based best practices, policy development, and implementation strategies related to key issues in sport and physical activity.
+This is a hub through which people, information, and action flow to integrate research capacity, evidence-based best practices, policy development, and implementation strategies related to key issues in youth sports.
 The broad based membership provides a diverse environment of expertise and global perspectives for national and international development.
-The co-directors are James Mandigo and Philip Sullivan.

 This focuses on community-based research in mental health and biological, social, and psychological adjustment across the lifespan.
 Staff develops research partnerships with the local community and shares with the community knowledge that comes from the research.
 Plans are underway to offer a new post-Masters certificate program in Clinical Psychology and Counselling, involving community-based internships.
 The increased contact between the community and Brock University due to the certificate program and new partnerships will assist faculty research and improve the area’s access to good mental health care.